 And our tutor, Sycra Yasin, will also be showing you how to draw a nose from the bottom view looking up.

 How to Understand the Construction of the Nose

 Doing these exercises will help you understand the construction of the nose and encourage you to start seeing the nose as a 3D object.

 And, once you’ve practised these simple techniques, you should be able to draw the nose from any angle more easily!

 Drawing the Basic Angle of the Nose

-In this image you can see the bridge of the nose, as well as the septum.
-The bridge is the part that sticks out from your face, and the septum is the piece of skin attaching the furthest part of your nose back onto your face just above your mouth.
+In this image, you can see the bridge of the nose and the septum.
+The bridge of the nose is the part which sticks out from your face.
+The septum is the piece of skin at the bottom of your nose which attaches it to the rest of your face.

-The next detail to add is the ball of the nose.
-This is simply drawn with a circle, but it’s important to remember that even though you are drawing a circle shape, what it is actually representing is a sphere with depth and dimension.
+The next part of learning how to draw a nose is to add is the ball of the nose.
+You can draw this as a simple circle, but it’s important to remember this: Even though you’re drawing a 2D circle shape, what you’re actually representing is a 3D shape with depth and form.

 Drawing the Nostrils and Flares

 After you’ve drawn the ball of the nose, it’s time to move on to adding the nostrils and the flares of the nostrils.